amomen9/PostgreSQL/Patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 # Part I: Setup PostgreSQL, Patroni, and Watchdog

 To begin with, I propose using some aliases and variables that will be pretty handy later.
 You can see how much they shorten the commands.
-Run the following to append them to the global profile:
+Run the following to append them to the global profile.
+When executing `source /etc/profile` at the end, watch for any parameters that have been possibly overridden in your current shell config:

 ```shell
 cat <<EOF >> /etc/profile